rust-lang/rust-by-example/src/testing/doc_testing.md

     a + b
 }

-/// Usually doc comments may include sections Examples, Panics and Failures.
+/// Usually doc comments may include sections "Examples", "Panics" and "Failures".
 ///
 /// The next function divides two numbers.
 ///